pymupdf/PyMuPDF/docs/recipes-stories.rst

 * Column widths are computed automatically based on column content.
 They cannot be directly set.
 * Table **cells may contain images** which will be considered in the column width calculation magic.
 * Row heights are computed automatically based on row content - leading to multi-line rows where needed.
-* The potentially multiple lines of a table row will always be kept together on one page (respectively "where" rectangle) and not be splitted.
+* The potentially multiple lines of a table row will always be kept together on one page (respectively "where" rectangle) and not be split.
 * Table header rows are only **shown on the first page / "where" rectangle.**
 * The "style" attribute is ignored when given directly in HTML table elements.
 Styling for a table and its elements must happen separately, in CSS source or within the :htmlTag:`style` tag.
 * Styling for :htmlTag:`tr` elements is not supported and ignored.
 Therefore, a table-wide grid or alternating row background colors are not supported.
 One of the following example scripts however shows an easy way to deal with this limitation.